 Located in Miami, Florida, the ISO 17025-accredited laboratory is the only natural-level radiocarbon dating facility in the world offering a turnaround time between 3-14 business days.

 Beta Analytic does not accept biomedical samples or any material containing artificial Carbon-14 to eliminate the risk of cross-contamination.
 Moreover, the lab does not engage in “satellite dating,” the practice of preparing individual sample graphite in a remote chemistry lab and then subcontracting an AMS facility for the results.

-The lab provides clients with quality assurance reports, unlimited technical consultation, and 24/7 web access to past results and pending analyses including photos of samples analyzed.
+The lab provides clients with quality assurance reports, unlimited technical support, and 24/7 web access to past results and pending analyses including photos of samples analyzed.
 Client support is available in 10 languages.

-Beta has price lists in different currencies.
+Beta has prices in different currencies.
 To get a complete quotation, please indicate the chosen service (AMS Dating standard or priority), the type of bone sample (non-heated, charred, cremated), number of samples and billing address of the paying company or university.

 Extended counting for micro samples is included in the price.
 The lab has removed a number of cancellation fees for samples that are too small for AMS dating.

 Beta Analytic’s radiocarbon dating fees for non-cremated bones are inclusive of δ13C measurements by Isotope Ratio Mass Spectrometry (IRMS) and calendar calibration, when applicable.